Florida Governor Calls For Raising Age Limit For Gun Purchases From 18 To 21

 Scott began his remarks by reading the names of the 17 people who were killed at Marjory Stoneman Douglas High School.

 "Unfortunately, none of the plans I'm announcing today will bring any of them back, but it's important to remember them," Scott said.
-"The seventeen lives that were cut short and all the hopes and dreams that were ruined have changed our state forever.
+"The 17 lives that were cut short and all the hopes and dreams that were ruined have changed our state forever.
 Florida will never be the same."

 The Tampa Bay Times has a full transcript of Scott's remarks.